 Event Security: Safeguarding Against a New Kind of Threat

-Ensuring the safety of event-goers has always been a major concern for organisers.
+Event security has always been a major concern for organisers.
 In the wake of devastating attacks like those in Paris, Manchester, Nice, Berlin and Las Vegas this duty is more important, and more difficult, than ever.

 The devastation of these attacks is also making the general public think twice before buying tickets for a huge concert or festival.
 Gallup conducted a poll in 2017 which found that 38% of Americans are “less willing to attend large events due to terrorism.”
 Event coordinators now have an opportunity to reverse the public’s fears about safety by providing the best in class security and safety at large events.